 ECE-TRANS-WP29-2018-083e or ECE-TRANS-WP29-GRE-2018-21e

-Uniform provisions concerning the approval of filament lamps for use in approved lamp units of power-driven vehicles and of their trailers
+Uniform provisions concerning the approval of filament light sources for use in approved lamp units of power-driven vehicles and of their trailers

 This document is meant purely as documentation tool.
 The authentic and legal binding text is: ECE/TRANS/WP.29/2016/76.